Fighting Insurance for Approval

 The third-party doctor on the call who was to make the final decision on my appeal said, at the end of the conference call, that she couldn’t even think of any additional questions, and that there was so much material and information there in front of her, supported by this great trio of professional women and their voices on the phone, she had all she needed.

 5. Powerful Arguments and Logic.
 Here are some phrases and points from my own different letters of appeal, and from the letters my doctors so graciously wrote, that I think might have been particularly strong in making the argument.
 Feel free to borrow/edit to fit your needs:

-- “The Women’s Therapy Center offers an opportunity for treatment in a concentrated and controlled environment, with a physical therapist and psychotherapist working together at all times to treat and cure this condition exclusively, something unavailable to me by any in-network provider in my (Blue Cross and Blue Shield) plan.
+“The Women’s Therapy Center offers an opportunity for treatment in a concentrated and controlled environment, with a physical therapist and psychotherapist working together at all times to treat and cure this condition exclusively, something unavailable to me by an in-network provider in my (Blue Cross and Blue Shield) plan.

 Some Final Suggestions…

 Plan Ahead/Pre-Authorization Have your doctor or psychiatrist apply for any pre-authorization / additional office visits under your Mental Health Benefits (whatever they are), in anticipation of the two weeks/10 days of sessions with Dr. Ross that you’ll file claims for.
 (Most plans with any mental health coverage have an annual limit for office visits they’ll reimburse you for, in-network or out-of-network, and if you’ve also seen a psychotherapist or psychiatrist at home this year, you might be close to that limit.)